Think that applying for financial aid begins and ends with the FAFSA? Not so fast! Some colleges dig deeper into your finances.

 When Colleges Want More Information Than the FAFSA Provides

 Most colleges use only information from the Free Application for Federal Student Aid (FAFSA) to determine a family's need for financial aid, whether that aid comes from the government or from the college's own resources.
 Other colleges, when determining a family's need for aid from its own funds, use an additional application.
-Some use their own aid applications, but most use the CSS/Financial Aid PROFILE.
+Some use their own aid applications, but most use the CSS/Financial Aid Profile, which is administered by the College Board.

 - The Noncustodial Parent's Profile.
 Some colleges require financial information from a divorced or separated parent with whom the student does not live (also called the "noncustodial parent").
 Colleges will ask this parent to complete a two-page form and supply relevant tax returns.
 Each college has its own policy about waiving the noncustodial parent contribution.
 Most are quite strict.